Vietnam.vn - Nền tảng quảng bá Việt Nam

 The child was treated with emergency antibiotics for 2 weeks according to the Ministry of Health 's protocol, combined with blood transfusion to improve anemia and intensive care and nutrition.

 After 5 days of treatment, the child's skin lesions gradually decreased, the fever stopped and he ate better.
-After 2 weeks of active treatment, the child was discharged in a stable condition, with positive weight gain.
+After 2 weeks of active treatment, the child was discharged in a stable condition, with good weight gain.

 This disease is completely preventable if pregnant women proactively perform syphilis screening tests early.
 Timely detection and treatment not only protect the mother's health but are also key factors in ensuring the healthy development of the child.
 Therefore, regular prenatal check-ups and compliance with medical instructions are the best ways to prevent congenital syphilis.